Canada warns travellers as Jamaica extends state of emergency due to rise in violent crime

 A state of emergency for St. Andrew Parish, which includes the capital, Kingston, has also been put into effect until Oct.
 5.

-WATCH: Canadians travel to Montego Bay despite emergency
+WATCH: Canadians travel to Montego Bay in 2018 despite emergency

 Reports of violence against tourists are comparatively low, but various accusations of sexual assault perpetrated at resorts have made other countries, such as the U.S., issue warnings against travel to the country.